 Many couples choose to incorporate meaningful readings into their ceremony, asking a special family member or friend to do the honors, or reading themselves, alternating verses or paragraphs.
 A reading can be religious, humorous or serious—anything that elaborates on your ideas of marriage and your relationship.
 You can find readings in the same types of places as those that inspired your vows—just make sure you clear the material with your officiant first (some churches and temples may have restrictions).
 Regardless of what you select, stick to two or three short passages and consider interspersing them throughout the ceremony to break things up.

 Unity rituals are visual representations of two people becoming one while retaining their own separate identities.
 You can include your families in the ritual to symbolize a broader blending of two clans.
 One of the most popular options is the lighting of a unity candle, during which you each hold a candle and then use them to light a third one together.
 You can blow out the individual flames or leave all three candles lit for the rest of the ceremony.
 Another common tradition involves a unity cup: Each family fills a cup with wine.
-Then you each pour half of your “family” cup into one shared unity cup and each take a sip.
+Then you each pour half of your "family" cup into one shared unity cup and take a sip.

 Music can be used throughout the ceremony to set the mood.
-You might prefer to stick with the traditional wedding tunes (think: walking down the aisle to Wagner’s “Bridal Chorus”) played by the church or temple’s organist, or you could hire live musicians (a string quartet, for example) or a gospel choir to perform more contemporary songs that are meaningful to you.
+You might prefer to stick with the traditional wedding tunes (think: walking down the aisle to Wagner's "Bridal Chorus") played by the church or temple's organist, or you could hire live musicians (a string quartet, for example) or a gospel choir to perform more contemporary songs that are meaningful to you.
 Just check with your venue first.
 Many churches and temples regulate the type of music and musicians allowed (for example, secular songs or electric music may be banned).
-If you’re tying the knot in a public place, like a city building or a county beach, there may be time-of-day restrictions on playing music or limitations on noise levels.
+If you’re tying the knot in a public place, like a city building or county beach, there may be time-of-day restrictions on playing music or limitations on noise levels.
 Keep the size of your ceremony site in mind too.
-The sound of a harp will get lost in a bombastic cathedral, and choirs of bagpipes will be deafening in a friend’s living room.
+The sound of a harp will get lost in a large cathedral, and choirs of bagpipes will be deafening in a friend’s living room.